bloominstituteoftechnology/User-Onboarding/README.md

 ### Task 2: MVP

-#### Create Your Advanced Form
+#### MVP-1: Create Your Advanced Form

-We want to create a form to onboard a new user to our system.
-We need _at least_ the following pieces of information about our new user:
+Create a form to onboard a new user to our system.

+We need _at least_ the following info about our new user:

 - [ ] Name
 - [ ] Email